Shannon B. Olsson: Career

-Sustainability

 the echo network

 In 2019, Olsson founded the echo network, a cross-sector public-private partnership to address current issues in human and environmental sustainabiliity, first in India, and eventually worldwide.
 The network was initiated by the Principal Scientific Adviser to the Government of India, K. VijayRaghavan, on 19 December 2019, with Bill and Melinda Gates Foundation, Hindustan Unilever Limited, RoundGlass Foundation, India Climate Collaborative, Ashoka Trust for Research in Ecology and the Environment (ATREE), and the Centre for Cellular and Molecular Platforms (C-CAMP) as founding partners.
 As of April 2023, the echo network has over 2100 members crossing 45 countries.
 Olsson has stated "The concept of echo network is to create a mechanism for organisations and people from different sectors to work together along with academia and use science and technology to create sustainable communities."